NotArb/Jupiter/BOTCONFIG.md

 proxy_wallet=false # When true, uses a separate wallet for tips.
 Sends 0.01 initially to cover minimum balance, refunded at transaction end. bind_ip="" # Set this to bind outgoing requests to a specific source IP, like a lightweight proxy without an intermediary server.

+# Toekn Accounts Fetcher (Optional)
+[token_accounts_fetcher] # This allows the bot to know what token accounts are already open, allowing for faster transaction building. enabled=false rpc="solana-pub"

 # Simulation mode (Optional)
 [simulation_mode]
 enabled=false